 Teachers will enter their attendance into the office by 8:45a.m.
 We expect students to be at school by 8:15a.m. each day.
-Students who are tardy (after 8:25a.m.) must have a admit slip from the office.
-Three tardies will be counted as one absence.
+Students who are tardy (after 8:25a.m.) must have an admit slip from the office.